AG7GN/nexus-utilities/README.md

 ## ARDOP and pat gui

-`ardop_pat_gui.sh` provides a GUI to configure the [piardopc](http://www.cantab.net/users/john.wiseman/Documents/ARDOPC.html) TNC (which implements ARDOP version 1) and [pat](https://getpat.io/) to make a functional Winlink email client on Hampi.
-It also provides a monitor window that shows messages from both piardopc and pat.
+`ardop_pat_gui.sh` provides a GUI to configure the [piardopc](http://www.cantab.net/users/john.wiseman/Documents/ARDOPC.html) TNC (which implements ARDOP version 1) and [pat](https://getpat.io/) to make a functional Winlink email client on Nexus DR-X.  It also provides a monitor window that shows messages from both piardopc and pat.

 If you make any changes in either of the Configure tabs, click __Restart ARDOP and pat__ to activate the changes.